zelpro-dev/zelpro-dev.github.io/README.md

 If you have any feedback, please let me know.

 Building my portfolio as a Software Developer from scratch.
-Mastering the basics of web development lenguages: Semantic HTML, CSS and JavaScript.
+Mastering the basics of web development lenguages: Semantic HTML, CSS and JavaScript (no added yet).

 ![image](https://github.com/user-attachments/assets/bb5a99c2-3b73-4242-ac2a-27adcba779fe)